derong97/ReadME/automation/README.md

 # Pre-requisites

-1. Use a 64-bit Linux machine as the automation heavily relies on bash commands.
+1. Please use a Linux machine (64-bit) as the automation script relies on bash commands.
-2. Ensure that you have the following information ready before starting the deployment:
+2. Before you start the deployment, ensure that you have the following information ready:
    - Your aws access key
    - Your aws secret access key
    - Your aws session token